tinyislandgames/tinyislandgames/content/_index.md

 disableShare: true
 ---

-# Tiny Island Games

-Tiny Island Games is a small development studio based in Hobart, Australia.
-It was founded by [Michael](https://michaelhinz.dev) to bridge the gap between hobbyist and professional game development.

-It is our goal to create a sustainable studio that’s [focused on growing the local Tasmanian games industry](./about_us/).
-We’re currently developing our first original title, Plains of Havoc, which is due to release in late 2024.
+# Hi there!

+We are a small indie studio based in Hobart, Tasmania.
+Our aim is to make good games in an ethical and sustainable way - which at this stage of our journey means we work dayjobs and mostly work on our games for at most a couple of hours per week.

+We have release our first title, Plains of Havoc into early access on Steam.

+{{< steam_widget 2212550 >}}

+Oh, and we also build and host the occasional website.